The Last Landlord Decision: A Guide to the DST/721 Exchange Path

 Insights · Real Estate Planning

-You built real equity in a building you don't want to manage anymore.
+Maybe it's time for a change.
+You own a piece of investment real estate, but the burden of managing it has become too large or the benefit too small.
 The question isn't whether to sell.
 It's whether you have to hand a third of it to the IRS on the way out.

 Magnolia Private Wealth · May 2026